eirikmag/palermo/README.md

 # Palermo

-Palermo provides a helper method to make it easier to approach handling creation of spark delta tables and upserts to said tables.
+Palermo provides a helper method to make it easier to approach creation of and upserts to spark delta tables.

 ![palermo](https://github.com/eirikmag/palermo/blob/main/images/palermo.jfif)